Solicitors for Special Guardianship Orders in Sheffield, Leeds & York: Guardianship of a Child

 What is a Special Guardianship Order?

-A Special Guardianship Order is an Order appointing one or more individuals to be a child’s “Special Guardian.”
+A Special Guardianship Order is an order appointing one or more individuals to be a child’s “Special Guardian.”
 That person or persons will be granted Parental Responsibility for the child and is entitled to exercise that Parental Responsibility to the exclusion of any other person who has Parental Responsibility for the child but is not a Special Guardian.
+The special guardian makes the day to day decisions on upbringing.
+The birth parents retain very limited rights.

 Who can apply for a Special Guardianship Order?

-Any person can apply to be a Special Guardian for a child as long as they are 18 years old or over and not a parent of the child concerned.
+Any person who is 18 years old or over and not a parent of the child.

-- being found incapable of causing harm to children
+- being found incapable of causing harm to children; and

 - showing evidence of how the child’s parents are incapable of providing for their needs